Project Completion Determines Mechanics Lien Recording Deadline

 Occupation or Use: Generally, the occupation or use of the work of improvement referenced above must be open and entire, and must concur with a cessation from work, but such cessation need not continue for any particular time, if it is accompanied by occupation or use of the work of improvement.
 See Baird v.
 Havas (1946) 72 Cal.App.2d 520, 164 P.2d 952 .

 Where occupancy co-exists with or is consistent with further performance of the work, actual completion may not have been achieved.
-There has been only a cessation of labor that must continue for 60 days before the 90-day lien filing period commences.
-In such case, where no notice of completion or of cessation was filed, the claimant has 150 days (90 days under section 3115 and 3116 (now 8412 and 8416) plus 60 days under Section 3086(c) (now 8180)) from such occupancy in which to file a mechanics lien.
+In such case, where no notice of completion or of cessation was filed, the claimant has 150 days (90 days under section 3115 and 3116 (now 8412 and 8416) plus 60 days under Section 3086(c) (now 8180)) from such occupancy in which to record a mechanics lien.
 See M. Arthur Gensler, Jr. & Associates, Inc. v.
 Larry Barrett Inc. (1972) 7 Cal.3d 695, 103 Cal.Rptr.
 247, 499 P.2d 503.

 Acceptance: It is not necessary that the acceptance (referenced above) be accompanied by cessation of labor, but it must be open and sufficient to give notice by necessary implication.
 See, Orlandi v.
 Gray(1899) 125 Cal.
 372, 58 P.15; Hammond Lumber Co. v.
 Barth (1927) 202 Cal.
 606, 262 P. 31.